 Here at North Jersey Recovery Center, we understand that each individual who suffers from addiction is different.
 Our staff is aware of the unique circumstances that may surround substance use among the older population.
 Using our knowledge of the treatment process and what it takes to ensure a successful recovery, we strive to offer the best care to each of our clients, regardless of their age.

 If you’ve been suffering from addiction, you may be experiencing feelings of hopelessness and helplessness.
-It can be difficult to find support and guidance in regards to addiction and rehab.
+It can be difficult to find support and guidance when it comes to addiction and rehab.
 It can be even more challenging for older adults to do so.
 But, it is important to avoid letting obstacles hinder you from getting the help that you need.

 On the other hand, if you have an older loved one who is struggling with substance use, please know that we are here to help.
 Our facility is located in Fairlawn, New Jersey, and offers various treatment services to those who come to us for help.